emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 The first step in this analysis is to pick out the residential buildings within the city.
 Here, we are defining residential buildings as any point/polygon that is not listed as an amenity and is listed as a building.

+Data in OSM is organized in the form of **tags**, which consist of a _key_ and a _value_, in the form of key="value".
+A key is used to define the type or category of the object in question, and the value is used to enumerate or elaborate on the character of the feature.
+An example of this key="value" format would be natural="wood".
+The key here is _natural_, which specifies the type of feature as a natural feature, and the value is _wood_, meaning that the type of natural feature is a wood or a forest.
+We use these keys to pick out the residential and greenspace features we want to use in our analysis.

 ```
 /* Create a table of points that are residential buildings*/